Ben’s been in touch with his fab HO scale model railroad:

 I want to thank you, Al, for publishing everyone’s comments, ideas, suggestions and questions.
 I have learned SO MUCH from these postings!
 I also really enjoy the videos that people share, so I thought I would share one of my own.

 Ben from Chicago.”

 Fishing Prairie Road

 I have been reading your posts for several years and have had several problems solved by your followers.

 Now I have one I can’t figure out.
 I have recently reconfigured my layout and want to install a double crossover switch track but can’t figure out if it’s possible to install it on tracks with opposing polarity.

 Do I need reversing modules to make this happen?
 Hoping somebody has already figured this one out.

 A huge thanks to Ben.
 And I know what he means, I don’t care how long you’ve been doing this hobby, we’re all still learning.

 Please do keep ’em coming.

-And don’t forget the Beginner’s Guide is here if you want to take that first step towards your own model railroad.
+And don’t forget the Beginner’s Guide is here for just $9 if you want to take that first step towards your own model railroad.